 Rebecca Kirk Connors (she/her) graduated from Boston University with a BA in English.
 After graduation, she spent time roaming across the map.
 Raised in Bethesda, MD, she has lived in the small town of Shelby, NC and on the west coast, in San Francisco, CA and Seattle, WA.

 She has too many plants and a weakness for regency romances, horror stories, and disease ecology.
-She also has a tuxedo cat named Lizzie.
+She also has a tuxedo cat named Lizzie and a tiger cat named Leo.

 Her work has recently appeared in Tinderbox Poetry Journal, Menacing Hedge, Glass Poetry Journal and elsewhere.
 Her poems have been nominated for the Orison Anthology and the Pushcart Prize.